maptiler/cra-template-maplibre-gl-js/README.md

 A simple fullscreen map application as an example on how to use MapTiler maps together with React and MapLibre GL JS for your own React app.

+The map application contains a title component, a map component with navigation controls, and a marker.

 ## Screenshot

 ![react maplibre template](/assets/react-maplibre-template.png "React Maplibre template")